top of page

 We are dedicated to implementing effective safety programs that educate both children and adults on vital measures to prevent drowning and other life-threatening situations.
 We are honored to have a partnership with the YMCA.
 Their Safety Around Water (SAW) Program exemplifies this commitment.
 This initiative teaches children essential swimming skills and raises awareness about water safety.
 The SAW Program features a structured curriculum that helps participants progressively develop their swimming abilities.
 Children must meet specific criteria established by the YMCA to advance to the next level of lessons.
 This ensures that every child learns to swim and navigate potential water hazards safely.

 We strongly encourage parents and guardians to enroll their children in this essential program by clicking the link below.
 The SAW program empowers children and provides them with the knowledge and confidence to enjoy water activities while prioritizing safety.
-By promoting a culture of safety and awareness, we aim to reduce drowning risks and foster a lifelong appreciation for water safety among young people.
+By promoting a culture of safety and awareness, we aim to reduce drowning risks and foster a lifelong appreciation for water safety among young people and adults too.

 Mom and Child Swimming